Before deciding to buy the best surfboards for intermediate surfers, you should be asking yourself: Am I an intermediate surfer?

 Rolled rail: This rail design is perfect for beginners, which creates a sensation of lift and bite.

-Boxy rail: For the experienced surfers, a boxy rail design is well-suited.
+Boxy rail: For experienced surfers, a boxy rail design is well-suited.
 It renders more drive and tougher performance to match the increased volume.

 Low rail: This works very well on small waves wherein the rail’s apex is assembled near the bottom of the board.